VidyaSagarMehar/live-project-15-VisualDesigner/Readme.md

 - Only for desktop view
 - Live previews
 - Fullscreen mode
+- Mobile responsive
+- Tablet responsive

 ## Roadmap

 - Additional browser support to be added.

-- Mobile responsivness will added soon.

 ## Feedback